commanderx16/x16-rom/README.md

 If cc65 is not available as a package on your system, you'll need to install or build/install it per the instructions below.

 Once the prerequisites are available, type `make` to build `rom.bin`.
 To use that with the emulator, copy it to the same directory as the `x16emu` binary or use `x16emu -rom .../path/to/rom.bin`.

+*Additional Notes: For users of Red Hat Enterprise Linux 8, you will need to have CodeReady builder repositories enabled, for CentOS, this is called PowerTools.
+Additionally, you will need Fedora EPEL installed as well as cc65 does not come usually within the official repositories.*

 ### Building/Installing cc65